-The Council selects up to six highly motivated candidates who are undergraduates, recent graduates or graduate students with a strong interest in Southeast Asia or trade policy to spend between 10 and 15 weeks in the Washington, DC office each winter/spring, summer or fall term.
+The Council is looking for highly motivated candidates who are undergraduates, recent graduates or graduate students with a strong demonstrable interest in Southeast Asia or trade policy.
 We are seeking individuals with strong written and organizational skills, as well as well-honed research abilities.

 - Excellent research and writing skills

 - Ability to work a minimum of 4 days per week

 Application Procedures, Deadlines and Internship Periods

 To apply to the Council’s internship program, please submit a resume, two brief writing samples (no more than two pages each) and a cover letter to firstname.lastname@example.org.
 The cover letter should include information about your availability and a brief description of your academic and professional goals.
 Please include in the subject line of your e-mail the term for which you are applying.

 While the timeframes for the internships are flexible, deadlines are not.
 If your materials are not received by a given deadline, you will not be considered for that term’s program.